Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

 5. Generate Sales Order
     - Once your submission has been approved, you will need to generate a sales order in F&O.
     - You will receive a pop-up notifying you the sales order was created successfully in F&O/AX.
-    - Once order is acted upon in F&O, you can go into details within CRM and will provide more information on the split group allocations so the person in CRM has access to details.
+    - Once order is acted upon in F&O, you can go into details within CE and will provide more information on the split group allocations so the person in CE has access to details.
 #### Work Order
 The work order is a type of sales order where the Ag Retailer will be performing a service.
 A work order requires more detail than a basic sales order.
 1. Orders